 We have reviewed this lens extensively once before.
 It remains one of the best value for money lenses for the Nikon FX and DX mounts camera systems.

-Please note, this lens is designed for the full-frame (FX format) image circle of Nikon’s F-mount camera system.
-But, it is also compatible with all the recent DX format cameras as well.
-Even the cheapest D3xxx and the D5xxx series cameras. and that is what makes this a fantastic lens for DX format cameras.
+Please note, this lens is designed for the full-frame (FX-format) camera system.
+But, it is also compatible with all the recent DX-format cameras as well.
+This is what makes this a fantastic lens for DX-format cameras.
 Especially, the likes of D500 which is ideally suitable for sports and wildlife photography.

-This is an out and out wildlife and birding lens.
+This is a pure wildlife and birding lens.
 You may also be able to shoot good sports photos with this lens.
 And that is exactly why we have recommended this as one of the best Nikon DX camera lenses.

 6. Tokina AT-X 14-20mm f/2 PRO